BlackPythonDevs/blackpythondevs.com/_posts/2023-12-14-dawn-wages-sarah-abderemane-and-djangonaut-space-awarded-the-malcolm-tredinnick-memorial-prize.md

 ---
-title: "Dawn Wages, Sarah Abderemane and Djangonaut Space Awarded the Malcolm Tredinnick Memorial Prize"
+author: Jay Miller
 date: 2023-12-14
-author: Jay Miller
+description: Meet the winners of the Malcolm Tredinnick Memorial Prize, recognized for their outstanding service to community through innovative Django projects and initiatives.
 lang: en
 layout: post
+title: Dawn Wages, Sarah Abderemane and Djangonaut Space Awarded the Malcolm Tredinnick Memorial Prize
 ---

 Each year the _Django Software Foundation_, selects a person or group that exemplifies the outstanding service to community as shown by the award's namesake.